 From your spot on the bridge walk back in the direction of Westminster Station and make your way to the side of the road opposite Big Ben (if you aren’t already on that side of the road).
 If you forgot a bottle of water or need to stop for snacks there is a Tesco Express here that you can pop into.

 Keep walking away from the river and turn right at the first street called Parliament/Whitehall.
-Mind the time as you take a quick walk (you don’t want to miss your appointment time at the London Eye) but also be sure to keep an eye on the monuments and buildings as you make your way down this street.
+Mind the time as you take a quick walk (you don’t want to miss your appointment time at the London Eye coming up a little later) but also be sure to keep an eye on the monuments and buildings as you make your way down this street.

 Along here you will see the HM Revenue & Customs building on your left.
 Although most residents probably don’t appreciate this building (it’s like the IRS in the US) the architecture of it is really something and you can get some great pictures of the iconic red telephone boxes against the white stones of the building.
 A little further along you’ll see the entrance to the Churchill War Rooms which is a museum that includes the Cabinet War Rooms and the bunker that kept Churchill and his government safe during the Blitz.

 As you walk along a little more you’ll see a stone monument in the centre of the road which will most likely have poppy wreaths around the base.
 This monument is the Cenotaph which commemorates the British and Commonwealth servicemen and women that died during World War I, World War II, and later conflicts.
 Remembrance Day ceremonies are held here each year on November 11th to mark the armistice signed between the Allies of WWI and Germany that stopped the hostilities on the Western Front at the 11th hour of the 11th day of the 11th month in 1918.
 Just a little bit further down the street is another war memorial to commemorate the work the women undertook during World War II called the Women of World War II Memorial.